couchbaselabs/couchbase-azure/README.md

 install_prereqs.sh: Install required dependencies like node and azure-cli.
 Run this before your first run.

 ###Settings
-settings.sh: setting file for the automated cluster setup.
-Modify to use your desired azure and couchbase settings details before running create_ and delete_ scripts.
+settings.sh: setting file for the automated cluster setup. seach for and modify the variables marked with text "TODO" in the setting file before running create_ and delete_ scripts. the scripts will fail if you do not review and assign the required values for these variables at minimum.

 **Couchbase Server Settings:**
 ````